danielruffolodeveloper/Fileupload_express_multer/README.md

   var upload = multer({ storage: storage })
   ```

   This will send files to `/uploads` and each time , rename the file with a random name.
-Notice we are not saving the file extenson on the name such as `.png`,that is because we dont want the file to be accessable on the server.
+Notice we are not saving the file extention on the name such as `.png`,that is because we dont want the file to be readable on the server.
 In a application situation, you might store the files metadata in a database and build the file on request once authorised to view with the original name and file extenson.

   #### Result
   ![Alt text](img/2.png?raw=true)